paulstaab/homepage/_posts/2018-01-21-hello-world.md

 [Twitter](https://twitter.com/paulstaab) or
 [LinkedIn](https://de.linkedin.com/in/paulstaab), where I will share new posts as well.

-That's it for now.
-I hope you stay tuned for the next post.
+Best wishes & stay tuned for the next post!

-Best wishes,
 Paul